Particle physics: Theory

-Theoretical particle physics attempts to develop the models, theoretical framework, and mathematical tools to understand current experiments and make predictions for future experiments (see also theoretical physics).
+As with theoretical physics, theoretical particle physics attempts to develop the models, theoretical framework, and mathematical tools to understand current experiments and make predictions for future experiments.
 There are several major interrelated efforts being made in theoretical particle physics today.

 One important branch attempts to better understand the Standard Model and its tests.
 Theorists make quantitative predictions of observables at collider and astronomical experiments, which along with experimental measurements is used to extract the parameters of the Standard Model with less uncertainty.
 This work probes the limits of the Standard Model and therefore expands scientific understanding of nature's building blocks.
 Those efforts are made challenging by the difficulty of calculating high precision quantities in quantum chromodynamics.
 Some theorists working in this area use the tools of perturbative quantum field theory and effective field theory, referring to themselves as phenomenologists.
 Others make use of lattice field theory and call themselves lattice theorists.

 Another major effort is in model building where model builders develop ideas for what physics may lie beyond the Standard Model (at higher energies or smaller distances).
 This work is often motivated by the hierarchy problem and is constrained by existing experimental data.
 It may involve work on supersymmetry, alternatives to the Higgs mechanism, extra spatial dimensions (such as the Randall–Sundrum models), Preon theory, combinations of these, or other ideas.
 Vanishing-dimensions theory is a particle physics theory suggesting that systems with higher energy have a smaller number of dimensions.

 A third major effort in theoretical particle physics is string theory.
 String theorists attempt to construct a unified description of quantum mechanics and general relativity by building a theory based on small strings, and branes rather than particles.
 If the theory is successful, it may be considered a "Theory of Everything", or "TOE".

 There are other areas of work in theoretical particle physics ranging from particle cosmology to loop quantum gravity.